Community Mitigation Assistance Team

 What is CMAT?

 CMAT assesses the local conditions, reviews the barriers, and dives in feet first.
 We review what works and what does not.
 The team helps the local community make the necessary connections it needs to succeed and leaves it with the tools it needs to move forward.
-Like Coalitions and Collaboratives, Inc. (COCO), CMAT does not do the work for a community; instead, we facilitate the positive actions.
+Like Coalitions and Collaboratives, Inc. (COCO), CMAT does not do the work for a community; instead, we facilitate positive actions.

 What A CMAT Provides